Are Sensitive Women More Creative?

 No, of course, you don't.
 We are all creative, and most of us are being creative without knowing we are.
 We do many things in a day that are creative, moments when we use our imagination.

-If you're into going deeper into what creativity is, Sir Ken Robinson talks about what creativity is in this video.
+If you're going deeper into what creativity is, Sir Ken Robinson talks about what creativity is in this video.
 He has been studying creativity and education for over 40 years.
 I'm a big fan.
 He's funny too, in that very English way.

 Are sensitive women more creative?